dharmik0070/tale-book-ui/README.md

-# 📘 Talebook UI
+# 📘 HackerNews UI

-A modern Angular standalone application that displays the top 200 stories (tales) from News via the Talebook API.
+A modern Angular standalone application that displays the top 200 stories from News via the HackerNews API.

 ---

 ## 🚀 Features

 - ✅ Angular 17+ with **Standalone Components**
-- ✅ Integrated with `.NET Web API` (`Talebook.WebApi`)
+- ✅ Integrated with `.NET Web API` (`HackerNews.WebApi`)
 - ✅ Loader while fetching data
 - ✅ Error-safe service with graceful failure
 - ✅ Fully functional routing with fallback